-As we have learned this past week watching the flooding of many parts of Ontario and Quebec, a disaster can strike at any time, and you could be asked to evacuate your home within hours of some type of natural disaster.
+As we have learned in past years after watching the flooding in our regional area and in many parts of Muskoka, a disaster can strike at any time, and at any place.
+You could be asked to evacuate your home within hours from some type of natural disaster.
 Tornadoes, ice storms or winter blizzards can leave communities without power for days, sometimes weeks.
 Are you prepared in case of an emergency?

 This is what Emergency Preparedness Week is all about.
-May 7 through 13th, the week is all about getting people to consider what they would do in the event of some type of a natural disaster and to be prepared the best you can for any type of situation that might occur.
+May 2 through 8th, the week is all about getting people to consider what they would do in the event of some type of a natural disaster and to be prepared the best you can be for any type of situation that might occur.

 The County of Simcoe advises you to make emergency plans that identify what to do, where to go, and how to contact family members in the event of a disaster.